 1. Boost your credit score

+Just as you aimed to for a certain credit score when you applied for your first mortgage, you’ll need to meet credit score minimums to refinance, too.
 The better your credit, the lower the interest rate you’ll qualify for when refinancing.
 To get the best rate you can, work on improving your credit before you start applying to refinance.
 Check your credit report at AnnualCreditReport.com and review it for errors.
 If you spot a mistake, you can dispute it by contacting the credit reporting agencies (Equifax, Experian or TransUnion).
 Maintain your credit by paying all of your bills on time, keeping your credit card balances well below the limit and paying more than the minimum amount, if possible.

 2. Compare mortgage offers and rates